 We issued \$85.0 million aggregate principal amount of our 4.25% Convertible Notes due 2019 (the "Convertible Notes") in November 2014.
 The Convertible Notes mature on November 15, 2019.
 Interest on the Convertible Notes is payable semiannually in May and November at a rate of 4.25%.
 Prior to May 15, 2019, the Convertible Notes are convertible only upon satisfaction of any of the specified conversion events.
-On or after May 15, 2019, note holders can convert their Convertible Notes at any time at their option.
+On or after May 15, 2019, the holders of the Convertible Notes at any time at their option.

-When issued, the conversion of the Convertible Notes could only be settled in shares of our common stock.
-Our stockholders approved the flexible settlement provisions of the Convertible Notes on April 30, 2015, which allows us to settle the conversion of the Convertible Notes using any combination of cash and shares of our common stock.
+Upon the election of a holder of Convertible Notes to convert their Convertible Notes, we may settle the conversion of the Convertible Notes using any combination of cash and shares of our common stock.
 It is our intent and belief that we have the ability to settle in cash the conversion of any Convertible Notes that the holders elect to convert.
 The initial conversion rate of the Convertible Notes is 46.4792 shares of our common stock for each \$1,000 principal amount of Convertible Notes, which represents an initial conversion price of approximately \$21.52 per share of our common stock.
 The conversion rate is subject to adjustments upon the occurrence of certain specified events.

-At March 31, 2017, the Convertible Notes are convertible because the closing sale price of our common stock was greater than 130% of the \$21.52 conversion price on at least 20 trading days during the 30 trading day period ending on March 31, 2017.
-As a result, the holders of the Convertible Notes may elect to convert some or all of their Convertible Notes in accordance with the terms and provisions of the indenture governing the Convertible Notes during the conversion period of April 1, 2017 through June 30, 2017 (inclusive).
+At June 30, 2017, the Convertible Notes are convertible because the closing sale price of our common stock was greater than 130% of the \$21.52 conversion price on at least 20 trading days during the 30 trading day period ending on June 30, 2017.
+As a result, the holders of the Convertible Notes may elect to convert some or all of their Convertible Notes in accordance with the terms and provisions of the indenture governing the Convertible Notes, during the conversion period of July 1, 2017 through September 30, 2017 (inclusive).
 As of the date of the filing of this Quarterly Report on Form 10-Q, none of the holders of the Convertible Notes have elected to convert their Convertible Notes.

-When the Convertible Notes were issued, the fair value of \$76.5 million was recorded to notes payable. \$5.5 million of the remaining proceeds was recorded to additional paid in capital to reflect the equity component and the remaining \$3.0 million was recorded as a deferred tax liability.
+When the Convertible Notes were issued, the fair value of \$76.5 million was recorded to notes payable. \$5.5 million of the remaining proceeds were recorded to additional paid in capital to reflect the equity component and the remaining \$3.0 million were recorded as a deferred tax liability.
 The carrying amount of the Convertible Notes is being accreted to face value over the term to maturity.